Coropuna: Present day status

 The volcano is still hydrothermally active.
 Six hot springs are found on Coropuna, mostly on the southeastern foot, such as at Acopallpa, Antaura/Antauro, Viques, Ccollpa/Collpa, Buena Vista and Aguas Calientes and, on its northern flank, at Huamaní Loma.
 Their water temperatures range between 18 and 51 C. With the exception of the last two, which are situated in glacial terrain, these hot springs rise within valleys via rock fractures.
 Geochemical analyses of the water from these springs published in 2015 show no major variations in composition, implying a stable volcanic system.
 Whether solfataric or fumarolic activity occurs at Coropuna is unclear, and the thick glaciation indicates that the summit craters have no thermal activity.
-A lahar took place on the southeastern flank on 22 December 2016, causing damage to water infrastructure and pastures below the volcano.

 Some of the hot springs on Coropuna are used for bathing.
 The volcano had been considered a potential site for geothermal power production, but research published in 1998 concluded that the available energy of the Coropuna area was insufficient.

 The first volcano activity report published in 2018 noted ongoing seismic activity involving volcano-tectonic earthquakes.
 Seismic swarms were observed at Coropuna after the 2001 southern Peru earthquake and were possibly triggered by that earthquake.
 Observations of deformation of the volcanic edifice have shown that gravitational instability and soil water absorption result in movements of part of the volcano but, as a whole, Coropuna shows no evidence of volcanic deformation.